syncfusion-content/fileformat-docs/File-Formats/Presentation/Assemblies-Required.md

 ## Converting Charts

-The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the PowerPoint Presentation into PDF.
+The following assemblies are required to be referred in addition to the above mentioned assemblies for converting the chart present in the PowerPoint Presentation into PDF and image.
 <table>
 <tr>
 <thead>